 - Materials outside copyright protection include concepts, styles, techniques, recipes, equations, words, names, titles, or slogans.

 - Inventions protected by other intellectual property areas such as trademarks, designs, patents, trade secrets, etc.

 How does copyright works?

 However, it’s essential to note that copyright doesn’t fully protect your work against the creation of similar work.
-In fact, legal actions and infringement cases are sometimes too complicated that several pieces like yours might exist in different forms.
+Legal actions and infringement cases are sometimes too complicated that several pieces like yours might exist in different forms.
 Some creators tend to alter a small detail or change a design to avoid copyright.

 In addition, copyright laws differ in every country.
-As a graphic designer, you need to acquaint yourself with the country’s copyright law where your client is located.
+As a graphic designer, you must acquaint yourself with the country’s copyright law where your client is located.
 In Australia, the government is a member of several treaties.
 This increases the copyright protection of your works from an international perspective.

 Copyright Facts for Graphic Designers and How it affects them?

-Image copyright and plagiarism, for graphic designers, provides both opportunities and trials.
+Image copyright and plagiarism, for graphic designers, provide both opportunities and trials.
 It makes it easier for you to monitor your work.
-Most platforms now are starting to scan uploaded content to check if these are copyrighted.
-Therefore, it’s easier to infringe on others who are copying your work.
+Most platforms are now scanning uploaded content to check if it is copyrighted.
+Therefore, it’s easier to infringe on others by copying your work.

-Likewise, copyright plays a critical role for designers who are working with multi-national companies.
-It also provides you leverage when dealing with clients who are using your work.
+Likewise, copyright plays a critical role for designers working with multinational companies.
+It also provides you leverage when dealing with clients using your work.
 You can use copyright as leverage to anyone who wants to use your work for commercial use.